apache/opendal/core/src/docs/rfcs/3197_config.md

 # Motivation

-OpenDAL have two ways to configure services: builder and map.
+OpenDAL provides two ways to configure services: through a builder pattern and via a map.

-`Builder` allows user to configure services in builder pattern:
+The `Builder` allows users to configure services using the builder pattern:

 ```rust
 // Create fs backend builder.